aeon0/d4lf/README.md

   - scripts/stop: In case there are any scripts attached, run them
 - Alternative use the hotkeys. e.g. f11 for filtering

+### Limitations
-Note: If you rerolled an affix, that affix (and the one above) will not be considered.
-So these items will most likely not show up with a green box.
+- If you rerolled an affix, that affix (and the one above) will not be considered.
+So these items will most likely not show up with a green box
+- The tool does not play well with HDR as it makes everything super bright

 ### Configs
 The config folder contains: